X

 Earfun Air Pro 3

-Lightweight and comfortable to wear -- I got a good seal with the largest ear tip size -- these aren't a huge upgrade over the Earfun Air S, but they are better.
-They have slightly larger wool-composite drivers (11mm versus 10mm), slightly improved noise canceling and better battery life (up to seven hours with noise canceling on, according to Earfun).
+Lightweight and comfortable to wear (with a good seal) these aren't a huge upgrade over the Earfun Air S, but they are better.
+They have slightly larger wool-composite drivers (11mm versus 10mm), slightly improved noise canceling and better battery life; up to seven hours with noise canceling on, according to Earfun.

-In short, the Earfun Air 3 deliver strong performance for their modest price, with robust bass, good clarity and a relatively wide soundstage.
+The Earfun Air 3 delivers strong performance for its modest price, with robust bass, good clarity and a relatively wide soundstage.
 They also pack in a lot of features, including a wireless charging case and "multidevice" connectivity.
 (I could pair them to two devices simultaneously but had to pause the music on one device and hit play on the other for the audio to switch.)
-They're IPX5 splash-proof and also work well (though not exceptionally well) as a headset for making calls.
+They're IPX5 splash-proof and also work well (although not exceptionally well) as a headset for making calls.

 $199 at Amazon